 - Suitable for UV light or LED

 Add a small amount of water to diazo-sensitiser and shake well.
-Next, mix the whole dose with SCREEN-SOL QV and let it settle for approximately 2 hours to eliminate air bubbles or overnight would be preferred.
+Next, mix the whole dose with SCREEN-SOL QV, stir well and then let it settle for approximately 2 hours to eliminate air bubbles or overnight would be preferred.
 Since it is a polymer emulsion we recommend you work in an area with low to little light, not under a direct light or in sunlight.

 We recommend you always degrease the mesh.
 As a general indication, we suggest you apply 1 or 2 coats of emulsion on the external face of the screen and 1 or 2 coats on the internal face, wet on wet, then a final dry coat on the inside of the screen to push the emulsion to the back of the screen.

 We advised that you dry the screen in a ventilated oven, in horizontal, at 30-35°C for 20-30 minutes according to the coating thickness, do not use too much heat.

 Lamp type, distance from lamp to screen, mesh type and coating thickness can affect exposure time.
 To determine the correct exposure time, we suggest you conduct some tests with an exposure calculator.
 Our suggestion: Lighting halogen: 5000W Application: 1-2 internal coats, 1-2 external coats Mesh 120T white 60 sec.